Avuidrauxs/MeAndKlare/README.md

 - Check if Inputs exceed max tokens
 - Error handling

-1. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Known Issues

-- List any known issues or limitations
-- Workarounds if available
-- Planned fixes
+- Didn't populate a lot of scenarios for offline LLM usage
+- Chat_history has no limits for now
+- Test coverage not 100%

 ---

-Made with ❤️ by [Audax/Klare&Me]
+Made with ❤️ by [Audax/Me&Klare]